MarsUniversity/ECE382/source/labs/lab3/index.md

 or off.
 This is good feedback that our remote works (batteries aren't dead) and we have setup our interrupts setup correctly
 - Every time you get a complete 32b data packet, toggle the Green LED on/off
-- Attach two additional LED/resistors, look back at lab 2 if you need to remember on how to do this, to your Launchpad.
+- Attach two additional LEDs/resistors, look back at lab 2 if you need to remember on how to do this, to your Launchpad.
 - Pressing button 1 should light up LED 1
 - Pressing button 2 should turn off LED 1
 - Pressing button 3 should blink LED 2 three times (about 1 second on and 1 second off for each blink)
 - Pressing button 4 should blink LED 2 five times (same timings as button 3)
 - Pressing button 5 should turn on/off LED 1 and 2

+Each of the above actions are independent.
+Do not hit multiple buttons at the same time or hit remote buttons to interrupt button 4 blinking lights.

 ## Port 2 Vector Data Collection